Health Emergencies in Large Populations (H.E.L.P.) Course

 The Health Emergencies in Large Populations (H.E.L.P) course is a two-week, on-site, graduate level training course on the principles and practice of humanitarian interventions in response to the needs of populations affected by acute and protracted crises due to disasters, armed conflicts, or other complex crises.
 The course utilizes a multidisciplinary, public health approach and focuses on the management of operations in humanitarian crises with an emphasis on decision-making and discussions on critical challenges and ethical dilemmas faced by managers and practitioners.

 The H.E.L.P. course is offered by the Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM) in joint collaboration with the International Committee of the Red Cross (ICRC) and the partnership of University of Hawaii's Office of Public Health Studies.
-The Center is celebrating its 20th year conducting the H.E.L.P. course and has graduated over 550 participants from diverse backgrounds in public health, medicine, humanitarian assistance and disaster management.
+The Center has been conducting the H.E.L.P. course for 20 years, graduating over 575 participants from diverse background in public health, medicine, humanitarian assistance and disaster management.

 History of the H.E.L.P.
 Course